awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 **Note**
  ZDP applies only to the primary instance of a DB cluster\.
 ZDP isn't applicable to Aurora Replicas\.
  Prepared statements don't prevent ZDP, but they aren't preserved after ZDP executes\.

+## Aurora MySQL Long\-Term Support \(LTS\) Releases<a name="AuroraMySQL.Updates.LTS"></a>

+ Each new Aurora MySQL version remains available for a certain amount of time for you to use when you create or upgrade a DB cluster\.
+After this period, you must upgrade any clusters that use that version\.
+You can manually upgrade your cluster before the support period ends, or Aurora can automatically upgrade it for you when its Aurora MySQL version is no longer supported\.

+ Aurora designates certain Aurora MySQL versions as "long\-term support" \(LTS\) releases\.
+DB clusters that use LTS releases can stay on the same version longer and undergo fewer upgrade cycles than clusters that use non\-LTS releases\.
+Aurora supports each LTS release for at least one year after that release becomes available\.
+When a DB cluster that's on an LTS release is required to upgrade, Aurora upgrades it to the next LTS release\.
+That way, the cluster doesn't need to be upgraded again for a long time\.

+ During the lifetime of an Aurora MySQL LTS release, new patch levels introduce fixes to important issues\.
+The patch levels don't include any new features\.
+You can choose whether or not to apply such patches to DB clusters running the LTS release\.
+For certain critical fixes, Amazon might perform a forced upgrade to a patch level within the same LTS release\.

+ We recommend that you upgrade to the latest release, instead of using the LTS release, for most of your Aurora MySQL clusters\.
+Doing so takes advantage of Aurora as a managed service and gives you access to the latest features and bug fixes\.
+The LTS releases are intended for clusters that have the following requirements and business needs:
++  You can't afford downtime on your Aurora MySQL application for upgrades outside of rare occurrences for critical patches\.
++  The testing cycle for the cluster and associated applications takes a long time for each update to the Aurora MySQL database engine\.
++  The database version for your Aurora MySQL cluster has all the DB engine features and bug fixes that your application needs\.

+ As of the publication date for this *Aurora User's Guide*, the current LTS releases for Aurora MySQL are:
++  Aurora MySQL version 1\.19\.5\.
+For more details about this version, see [Aurora MySQL Database Engine Updates 2019\-09\-19 \(Version 1\.19\.5\)](AuroraMySQL.Updates.1195.md)\.
++  Aurora MySQL version 2\.04\.6\.
+For more details about this version, see [Aurora MySQL Database Engine Updates 2019\-09\-19 \(Version 2\.04\.6\)](AuroraMySQL.Updates.2046.md)\.

 ## Related Topics<a name="AuroraMySQL.Updates.Related"></a>
 + [Database Engine Updates for Amazon Aurora MySQL 2\.0](AuroraMySQL.Updates.20Updates.md)